Loveholidays P75 time to first byte has improved by 18% for all clients with HTTP/3 enabledRead more

-The benefits of HTTP/3 and QUIC are most evident for businesses that rely heavily on mobile users, or have customers in parts of the world with spotty internet connections.
+The benefits of HTTP/3 and QUIC are most evident for businesses that rely heavily on mobile users, or have customers in parts of the world that have spotty internet connections.

 Deliver a better experience globally